Where did skellies come from?

 I went a little nuts

 The next two months were crazy.
 One painting idea led naturally to another.
-I especially loved coming up with the titles.
-They became more and more fun to do as I went along.
-I made numerous trips to St. Augustine from my home in Jacksonville, to take reference photos for more paintings, using my husband Steve as my model, and just soaking up the touristy ambience.
+I especially loved coming up with the titles and they became more and more fun to do as I went along.
+I made numerous trips to St. Augustine from my home in Jacksonville to take reference photos for more paintings, using my husband, Steve, as my model, and just soaking up the touristy ambience.

-On the night of the Addams Family Musical’s first performance, I and my husband both attended and enjoyed a great show with wonderful and talented performers.
-It almost didn’t matter.
-I was much more interested in seeing people’s reactions to my skeleton art.
-Some people chuckled at the art and the titles, and others physically hid their faces from the frames, unable to look at them.
-This kind of freaked me out.
-At least, people weren’t indifferent, I told myself.
+On the night of the Addams Family Musical’s first performance, I and my husband both attended and enjoyed a great show with wonderful and talented performers, however I was much more interested in seeing people’s reactions to my skeleton art.
+Some people chuckled at the art and the titles, and others hid their faces from the frames, unable to look at them.
+This kind of freaked me out, but at least people weren’t indifferent, I told myself.

 I needn’t have worried.
-By the end of the show’s run, I’d not only sold original work, but also lots of prints and cards.
-The box office said they’d never had that kind of response to artwork in the gallery before, so they were thrilled and I was quite pleased.
+By the end of the show’s run, I’d not only sold original work, but also a ton of prints and cards.
+The box office said they’d never had that kind of response to artwork in the gallery before, so they were thrilled.
 I again put the skeletons away, thinking that it had been fun and now it was over and time to move on.

 They just wouldn’t stay dead

-But even now, a year later, they haven’t been exactly resting in peace.
+But even all these years later, the skellies haven’t been exactly resting in peace.
 The prints and cards keep selling.
 Skelly fans keep sending me ideas for more paintings.
 I keep doodling skeletons on my sketch pads.
 Recently, I had card collectors tell me they like to use the cards in collages.
 This makes me very happy!
 I love that people want to use my art to make more art!
-Recently I submitted them to a licensing agency and they were accepted for representation (Art Licensing International, Inc.)!
+Eventually I submitted them to a licensing agency and they were accepted for representation (Art Licensing International, Inc.)!
 Woohoo!
 So, for the next couple of years, at least, I’ll be revisiting these capering bags of bones on a regular basis.